foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab1_compiler_opt.rst

 **ARC_EM9D**

-This is an ARC EM core with 32 bits of address space, 256 KB of code memory (ICCM) and 128 KB of data memory (DCCM).
+This is an ARC EM core with 32 bits address space, 256 KB of code memory (ICCM) and 128 KB of data memory (DCCM).
 The corresponding MetaWare compiler options for this configuration are:

 ``-arcv2em -core2 -Hrgf_banked_regs=32 -HL -Xcode_density``